tkdguy/landing/src/pages/docs/modding/loading-mods.md

 gsc-tool.exe comp t6 "%localappdata%\Plutonium\storage\t6\scripts\mp\example.gsc"
 ```

-It will simply copy your source file directly in the `scripts\mp` folder and compile it right after, showing you the compiling result, without modifying the original source file that you're currently working on.
+It will simply copy your source file directly into the `scripts\mp` folder and compile it right after, showing you the result of the compilation process, without modifying the original source file that you're currently working on.

 Of course, replace the first copy command argument with the name of the source GSC file you're working with, or the full path to it.
 Also put the exact same path for the second copy argument and the `gsc-tool` 3rd argument (the path) so that it will compile the file that got copied.